World Leagues Forum

 The World Leagues Forum (WLF) is an organization representing professional association football leagues that formed in 2016.
-It currently includes 41 members from five of FIFA's six continental confederations.
+It currently includes 44 members from five of FIFA's six continental confederations.

 History

 Executives and representatives from 24 professional football leagues convened the Global Leagues Forum in April 2015 to discuss current issues with the football system and business as a whole.
 The World Leagues Forum was formed in early 2016 in preparation for the 2016 FIFA Extraordinary Congress, in which a new FIFA president would be elected.
-It convened its first meeting on 25 February 2016, in Zurich before the FIFA Congress.
+It convened its first meeting on 25 February 2016, in Zürich before the FIFA Congress.
 The WLF initially comprised 24 member football leagues, but has since expanded to 41 leagues and holds annual meetings that are hosted by members.

 In 2018, the group voiced its opposition to FIFA president Gianni Infantino's plan to expand the FIFA Club World Cup and implement a global club league.

+The WLF established a women's division in 2023, chaired by National Women's Soccer League commissioner Jessica Berman.

 Members

-As of 2024, the WLF has 41 member leagues and associations from five continental confederations.
+As of 2024, the WLF has 45 member leagues and associations from five continental confederations.